ashotnavasardyan/LRUCache/README.md

 # LRUCache
-This is the one of implementations of LRUCache.
+This is the one of the implementations of LRUCache.

 # Steps

-1.Enter number of commands(N) you want to make on cache.
+1.Enter the number of commands(N) you want to make on cache.

-2.Enter size of buffer for cache.
+2.Enter the size of buffer for cache.

-3.And start to enter your command on given format.
+3.And start to enter your command with the given format.

 * get KEY (Returns Value of the key if exists else -1)

-* set KEY VALUE (Inserts if current KEY doesn't exists)
+* set KEY VALUE (Inserts if current KEY doesn't exist)

 # Example